Human interactions with microbes

 Human interactions with microbes include both practical and symbolic uses of microbes, and negative interactions in the form of human, domestic animal, and crop diseases.

 Practical use of microbes began in ancient times with fermentation in food processing; bread, beer and wine have been produced by yeasts from the dawn of civilisation, such as in ancient Egypt.
 More recently, microbes have been used in activities from biological warfare to the production of chemicals by fermentation, as industrial chemists discover how to manufacture a widening variety of organic chemicals including enzymes and bioactive molecules such as hormones and competitive inhibitors for use as medicines.
 Fermentation is used, too, to produce substitutes for fossil fuels in forms such as ethanol and methane; fuels may also be produced by algae.
 Anaerobic microorganisms are important in sewage treatment.
 In scientific research, yeasts and the bacterium Escherichia coli serve as model organisms especially in genetics and related fields.

 On the symbolic side, an early poem about brewing is the Sumerian "Hymn to Ninkasi", from 1800 BC.
 In the Middle Ages, Giovanni Boccaccio's The Decameron and Geoffrey Chaucer's The Canterbury Tales: addressed people's fear of deadly contagion and the moral decline that could result.
 Novelists have exploited the apocalyptic possibilities of pandemics from Mary Shelley's 1826 The Last Man and Jack London's 1912 The Scarlet Plague onwards.
 Hilaire Belloc wrote a humorous poem to "The Microbe" in 1912.
 Dramatic plagues and mass infection have formed the story lines of many Hollywood films, starting with Nosferatu in 1922.
 In 1971, The Andromeda Strain told the tale of an extraterrestrial microbe threatening life on Earth.
 Microbiologists since Alexander Fleming have used coloured or fluorescing colonies of bacteria to create miniature artworks.

 Microorganisms such as bacteria and viruses are important as pathogens, causing disease to humans, crop plants, and domestic animals.

 Context

 Culture consists of the social behaviour and norms found in human societies and transmitted through social learning.
 Cultural universals in all human societies include expressive forms like art, music, dance, ritual, religion, and technologies like tool usage, cooking, shelter, and clothing.
 The concept of material culture covers physical expressions such as technology, architecture and art, whereas immaterial culture includes principles of social organization, mythology, philosophy, literature, and science.
 This article describes the roles played by microorganisms in human culture.

 Since microbes were not known until the Early Modern period, they appear in earlier literature indirectly, through descriptions of baking and brewing.
-Only with the invention of the microscope, as used by Robert Hooke in his 1665 book Micrographia, and by Antonie van Leeuwenhoek in the 1670s, the germ theory of disease, and progress in microbiology in the 19th century were microbes observed directly, identified as living organisms, and put to use on a scientific basis.
-The same knowledge also allowed microbes to appear explicitly in literature and the arts.
+Only with the invention of the microscope, as used by Robert Hooke in his 1665 book Micrographia, and by Antonie van Leeuwenhoek in the 1670s, could microbes be observed directly.